shohei-kojima/virus_nucleotide_detection/README.md

-# This is a README file for iciHHV6_reconstruction_pipeline
+# This is a virus detection and reconstruction pipeline